 Here is an example of a deposition of an invalidity expert that Simon took.
 The expert had submitted a report opining that our client’s patent was invalid.
 At his deposition, Simon got him to admit that many of his opinions were wrong, that he did not understand his own report, and that his report had been drafted by the Defendant’s lawyers.

 In his pro bono practice, Simon represents low income tenants in landlord-tenant disputes in collaboration with the Los Angeles Center for Community Law and Action.
 Simon recently obtained a full dismissal of an eviction action filed against one of his clients.
 Simon has also participated in the Trial Advocacy Program in collaboration with the Los Angeles City Attorney’s office.

 Simon was born and grew up in Milan, Italy.
 When he is not at work, Simon likes to run, hike, ski, and spend time with his wife Hana and son Giovanni.

-- Represented TracBeam LLC, an investor-owned company that has successfully asserted its patents on wireless location against a number of industry leaders.
+Represented TracBeam LLC, an investor-owned company that has successfully asserted its patents on wireless location against a number of industry leaders.
 Our team obtained numerous successful rulings during the Markman and pretrial processes.
-Confidential settlements were reached on the eve of separate trials in December 2013 and May 2014.
+Confidential settlements were reached on the eve of multiple trials.